blockdeep/libro/src/high/Avoid_the_Usage_of_Pseudo_Random_Numbers.md

 ## Best practice

-Implement a deterministic selection method, such as using the task ID as a basis to ensure a fair, repeatable selection:
+Implement a deterministic selection method, such as using an ID as a basis to ensure a fair, repeatable selection:

 ```rust
 #[pallet::storage]